vicapow/workout.js/README.md

-# A standard format for workout data
+# A standard format and parser for crossfit workouts

 Here's an example of the crossfit workout [Abbate](http://www.crossfit.com/mt-archive2/007523.html):